-Viewer Group Viewer Group Sensitivity Reasoning Civic viewers Moderately low to moderate Civic viewers who work at an institution have sensitivity similar to commercial viewers.
-Visitors would likely have a moderate sensitivity, with high awareness of the good upkeep and appearance of the institution but limited exposure due to infrequent visits to the civic facility.
-Industrial viewers Low to moderately low Industrial viewers have a moderate awareness of the environment surrounding their workplace but low exposure to it, due to visual focus on safely executing their work and the limited number or size of windows of industrial buildings to observe the surrounding environment during work.
-Travelers Low to high Awareness of travelers varies with the landscape, traffic levels (for those operating vehicles), and whether the individual is a driver or passenger.
+Viewer Group Viewer Group Sensitivity Reasoning Travelers Low to high Awareness of travelers varies with the landscape, traffic levels (for those operating vehicles), and whether the individual is a driver or passenger.
 Heavier traffic requires more focus on the actions of surrounding vehicles and people, with a lower awareness of the surrounding environment beyond the path of travel.
 Lighter traffic provides more opportunity to be aware of the surrounding landscape.
 More scenic conditions raise awareness by offering visual distractions away from the path of travel, such as the sight of a landmark or sunset.
 Exposure varies with speed and activity while traveling.
 Slower travel increases exposure.
 If not operating a vehicle, one may concentrate on the surrounding environment (higher exposure) or read or work (lower exposure).